WICG/request-post-animation-frame/explainer.md

 });
 ```

-The requestAnimationFrame handler runs just prior to the rendering update, and there's a good chance that the message handler will be the first task to run after the rendering update.
-However, there is still a non-zero chance that some other code (an expired setTimeout or setInterval, or an event handler) will run after rendering, but before the message handler.
+The `requestAnimationFrame` handler runs just prior to the rendering update, and there's a good chance that the message handler will be the first task to run after the rendering update.
+However, there is still a non-zero chance that some other code (an expired `setTimeout` or `setInterval`, or an event handler) will run after rendering, but before the message handler.

-Because requestPostAnimationFrame handlers are guaranteed to run immediately after the rendering update, before any other code, it is *guaranteed* that layout will be clean, and querying layout information will not force an additional synchronous layout.
-Caveat: if css properties are modified inside the postAnimationFrame callback, then querying layout information will still force a synchronous relayout.
+Because `requestPostAnimationFrame` handlers run immediately after the rendering update, before any other code, it is *guaranteed* that layout will be clean, and querying layout information will not force an additional synchronous layout.
+Caveat: if css properties are modified inside the `requestPostAnimationFrame` callback, then querying layout information will still force a synchronous relayout.